 31. Gabriel's third album was released in 1980 and included collaborations with Kate Bush and Paul Weller, among others.
 His "Genesis" friend Phil Collins is also featured here in a few songs.

 32. The song "Biko" from the album was written in protest against the apartheid regime and was influenced by the death of Stephen Biko - an activist against the regime, who died in September 1977 while in police custody.
-This was Gabriel's first activist act, he will later will be known as a human rights activist.
+This was Gabriel's first activist act, he will later be known as a human rights activist.

-33. On February 6, 2021, on the occasion of the song's 40th anniversary, Gabriel released an updated version of it aimed at arousing global public opinion against racist countries, while mentioning countries like India, Myanmar, Turkey, China and unfortunately Israel as well.
+33. On February 6, 2021, on the occasion of the song's 40th anniversary, Gabriel released an updated version of it aimed at arousing global public opinion against racist countries, while mentioning countries like India, Myanmar, Turkey, China, and unfortunately Israel as well.
 The video for the song was produced for an organization called "Playing For Change" and the recording features musicians from around the world and peace activists.

-34. While working on his third album, Gabriel and Phil Collins, who were featured on the album, were partners in the development of the "Gated Reverb" effect.
+34. While working on his third album, Gabriel and Phil Collins, who was featured on the album, were partners in the development of the "Gated Reverb" effect.
 This was during the recordings of the song "Intruder".
-This is an effect that is mainly used to amplify the sound of the drums in relation to the other instruments and can be heard on the song "In the Air Tonight" by Phil Collins, from 1981.
+This is an effect that is mainly used to amplify the sound of the drums in relation to the other instruments and can be heard in the song "In the Air Tonight" by Phil Collins, from 1981.

 35. In 1982, Gabriel released his fourth album, which included African music influences, such as in the song "The Rhythm of the Heat" and the hit "Shock the Monkey", which was relatively successful in the charts.

-38. Later Gabriel founded the label "Real World Records", with one of it's goals being to reach young composers and new music.
+38. Later Gabriel founded the label "Real World Records", with one of its goals being to reach young composers and new music.

 39. In 1985 he released the soundtrack to the movie "Birdy", a film by Alan Parker from 1984.
 The album was produced by Daniel Lanois.